dkooll/markparsr/README.md

 The directory containing the README file is used otherwise.

 This approach supports both local testing and CI/CD environments with the same code.

+For now only [document](https://github.com/terraform-docs/terraform-docs/blob/master/docs/reference/markdown-document.md) output is support when using terraform-docs.